Spondon: Education

-West Park School represents the merger of the former Spondon School (seniors) (State Comprehensive) which was located on two adjoining sites.
-These sites being the 'upper school' (1960s, grey brick, concrete and glass) at the top of the hillside, the current site, and the 'lower school' (1970s, grey brick, brown tile, timber and glass) at the foot of the hillside, which burned down.
-The new name comes from the two roads which lead to it.
+In 1989 secondary education changes saw Spondon School (formerly Spondon House) merge and the name changed to West Park School.
+The school was located on two adjoining sites.
+These sites being the 'upper school' (1960s, grey brick, concrete and glass) at the top of the hillside, the current site, and the 'lower school' (1970s, grey brick, brown tile, timber and glass) at the foot of the hillside.
+It was the names of the roads leading to the upper and lower schools that formed the new name.
+An expansion on the West Road (upper school) site led to the closure of the Park Road (lower school site).
+The lower school burned down.

 Religious sites

 St Werburgh's Church dates from around 1390, replacing an earlier church destroyed by fire in 1340.
 In the churchyard is an Anglo-Saxon cross dating from c.870.

 As well as St Werburgh's, there is the Spondon Methodist Church built in 1934 before the existence of the A52.